Equality planning

 A good equality promotion plan serves as a tool for identifying situations and structures that may lead to discrimination, and it can also be used to systematically promote equality.
 The equality promotion plan also provides an instrument for highlighting hidden discrimination and for focusing action on preventing and eliminating discrimination.

-- An equality promotion plan drawn up by an employer also serves as an effective human resources instrument.
+• An equality promotion plan drawn up by an employer also serves as an effective human resources instrument.
+The workplace equality promotion plan must also include a report on the conclusions of the assessment of equality.

 An equality promotion plan may contain measures that allow everybody to have access to services and take part in the activities on an equal basis.
 Such measures could include for example: